Call for power: Indigenous majority-owned wind

 Individual proponents are not expected to interact directly with transmission services unless and until we inform transmission services that those proponents have been selected as a successful proponent.
 Successful proponents will then move to the interconnection facilities study phase under our Open Access Interconnection Tariff.

-Proponents who have submitted interconnection requests for wind prior to the RFP will need to suspend such requests in order to participate in the resource solicitation study.
-No advantage or priority in the RFP will be afforded to any entity directly submitting an interconnection request prior to the RFP.
+Proponents who have submitted interconnection requests for wind prior to an RFP will need to suspend such requests to participate in the resource solicitation study.
+No advantage or priority in any RFP will be afforded to any entity directly submitting an interconnection request prior to such RFP.

 Details on interconnection requests and the resource solicitation process are included in our Open Access Interconnection Tariff (OAIT) (PDF, 1.5 MB).